adjust/dev-docs/docs/ios/reference/ADJAdRevenue.md

 Use this class to store ad revenue information.
 You can pass this to Adjust's servers using the [`trackAdRevenue` method](ios-trackAdRevenue-invocation).

-% classMethod initWithSource
+% Class method initWithSource

-::::{function} initWithSource (source)
+:::::{function} initWithSource (source)
 :noindex:

 Creates an ad revenue object initialized with an external ad revenue source